First timer here on the forum.

 If you have a genuine expense then list it and argue your case.
 Ultimately, while you must adhere to any 'reasonable' request from the IVA supervisor, the IVA is your proposal and if agreement cannot be reached between debtor and supervisor a meeting of creditors can always be called and their opinion can be sought.

-Who is onlineUsers browsing this forum: Google [Bot] and 21 guests
+Who is onlineUsers browsing this forum: kallis3 and 17 guests

 Ask the IVA Experts a QuestionSimply complete form and you will get an answer from our IVA Experts (multiple replies within an hour *)